-When weighing up the effectiveness of piano lesson programs that analyze MIDI data, I think it’s important to consider what other technologies and / or teaching techniques (if any) are also being used by such programs to assess and guide the student.
+When weighing up the effectiveness of MIDI piano lesson programs, it’s important to consider what other technologies and / or teaching techniques (if any) are also being used to assess and guide the student.

 In the case of Musiah, there are many various technologies, not the least of which is a bible-size chunk of A.I. logic combined with teaching techniques that have been developed over decades particularly in relation to the Musiah syllabus, which itself has been created and refined over decades with the specific goal of guiding students to an advanced level of playing in the shortest possible amount of time.

 Coming back to the notion that MIDI data analysis (allegedly) can’t be used to effectively teach piano, there might perhaps be some basis to this notion if we were talking about teaching a student to play a piece like, say, Beethoven’s Emperor Piano Concerto.
 On the other hand, teaching a student to play Baa Baa Black Sheep (as one of many stepping stones on the way to Beethoven) presents no impediment whatsoever.

 The fact is that, up to quite an advanced level, you can be taught to read sheet music and play piano effectively by a properly structured program that is tailored in great detail to the syllabus being taught so that every possible issue or difficulty a student may encounter can be managed appropriately by the application.

 Eventually, as in the case of Beethoven’s Emperor Piano Concerto, there will come a point where the piano lessons will necessarily involve a high level of subjective, artistic and interpretive guidance which, while it could be tackled by a very advanced application, is ultimately best suited to at least some human guidance.